 Most of the rolls had blown out, some more severe than others.
 None of them exploded, but the drip tray in the bottom of the oven had sauce everywhere.
 For the taste test, these were the crispiest.
 But Some of them had almost no sauce inside.
 It was a good thing we had some marinara sauce on the side.

 After cleaning up the oven, we moved on to the second batch.
 The same process was used for cooking them.
 The oven temp was 375 F, and the timer was set to six minutes.
 This is what they looked like.

 This batch looks close to the first batch.
-But the drip tray in the bottom of the oven only had two drops of sauce.
-They were crunch and had molting hot sauce and cheese oozing out of them.
+But the drip tray at the bottom of the oven only had two drops of sauce.
+They were crunchy and had molting hot sauce and cheese oozing out of them.
 This was my favorite batch.

 Hopefully, this experiment helps you find the perfect cooking time and temperature for your air fryer.